-Wreckfish shareholders expressed that having designated landing sites and the daily unloading timeframe to be overly burdensome, particularly the hours allowed for offloading.
-The allowable offloading time requirement affects the efficiency of their fishing operations.
-Shareholders would like to see the approved offloading sites and times requirements removed.
+Since fishermen report that they rarely encounter law enforcement when offloading, the intended outcome of approved offloading sites and times as a deterrent for landing unreported fish has not been realized.
+Law enforcement has noted that not knowing where/when a specific vessel was landing makes dockside monitoring challenging.
 Catch Share programs are required to include an effective system for enforcement, monitoring, and management of the program.
 The landing locations and fixed times for offload support the ability of the agency to enforce and monitor the program.
 These tools have proven successful in other catch share programs.

 Regardless of the alternative selected, this action is not anticipated to have negative biological impacts on wreckfish.
 The commercial sector is constrained by an ACL and operates under a well-regulated ITQ system.
-The offloading hours are used to ensure that law enforcement may be available to safely witness wreckfish being landed at a dealer facility.